-4.0 Expectations This means that in our school: All staff and visitors will: Be familiar with this Safeguarding &amp; Child Protection Policy Understand their role in relation to safeguarding Be alert to signs and indicators of possible abuse (See Appendix 1 for current definitions and indicators) Record concerns and give the record to the DSL or deputy DSL Deal with disclosures of abuse from children in line with the guidance in Appendix 2, informing the DSL immediately and providing a written account as soon as possible Be involved, where appropriate, in the implementation of individual school-focused interventions, Early Help Assessments and Our Family Plans, Child in Need Plans and inter-agency Child Protection Plans All staff will receive annual safeguarding training and update briefings as appropriate.
+4.0 Expectations This means that in our school: All staff and visitors will: Be familiar with this Safeguarding & Child Protection Policy Understand their role in relation to safeguarding Be alert to signs and indicators of possible abuse (See Appendix 1 for current definitions and indicators) Record concerns and give the record to the DSL or deputy DSL Deal with disclosures of abuse from children in line with the guidance in Appendix 2, informing the DSL immediately and providing a written account as soon as possible Be involved, where appropriate, in the implementation of individual school-focused interventions, Early Help Assessments and Our Family Plans, Child in Need Plans and inter-agency Child Protection Plans All staff will receive annual safeguarding training and update briefings as appropriate.
 Key staff will undertake more specialist safeguarding training as agreed by the governing body.
 In recognition of the impact of COVID- 19, additional disclosure training will be undertaken by all staff.
 Our Governors will be subjected to an enhanced DBS check and 'Section 128' check.
 We will follow Safer Recruitment processes and checks for all staff including online checks.
 5.0 The Designated Safeguarding Lead (DSL) The DSL will be a member of the Senior Leadership Team.
 Whilst the activities of the DSL can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL.
 This responsibility should not be delegated.
 DSLs should help promote educational outcomes by working closely with teachers about children's welfare, safeguarding and child protection concerns.
 Governing bodies and proprietors should ensure that the DSL role is explicit in the post-holder's job description and appropriate time is made available to the DSL and deputy DSL(s) to allow them to undertake their duties.
-This means the DSL team in our school will be: Lead: David Simmons Deputies: Michael Leese; Aislinn O'Regan Any steps taken to support a child/ young person who has a safeguarding vulnerability must be reported to the lead DSL.
+This means the DSL team in our school will be: Lead: John-Paul Shanahan Deputies: Michael Leese; Emily Hale Any steps taken to support a child/ young person who has a safeguarding vulnerability must be reported to the lead DSL.
 Staff will be informed of relevant details only when the DSL feels their having knowledge of a situation will improve their ability to support an individual child and/or family.
 A written record will be made of what information has been shared, with whom, and when.
-Safeguarding and child protection information will be dealt with in a confidential manner.
-The DSL will ensure that the school is clear on parental responsibility for children on roll, and report all identified private fostering arrangements to the local authority.
-Safeguarding records will be stored securely in a central place separate from academic records.
-Individual files will be kept for each pupil: the school will not keep family files.
-Files will be kept for at least the period during which the pupil is attending the school, and beyond that in line with current data legislation and guidance.
-If a pupil moves from your school, child protection and safeguarding records will be forwarded on to the DSL at the new school, with due regard to their confidential Because we use Safeguard Software and store our records electronically we do not hold paper files.
-We will not disclose to a parent any information held on a child/young person if this would put the child at risk of significant harm We will record where and to whom the records have been passed and the date.
-This will allow the new setting to continue supporting victims of abuse and have that support in place for when the pupil arrives.